snack-money/snack-money-examples/axios/README.md

 ## How it works

-1. Creates signers for both Base and Solana networks
+1. Creates a Base signer from your private key
 2. Wraps axios with the x402 payment interceptor
 3. Makes a POST request to `/payments/x/pay`
 4. The interceptor handles the 402 Payment Required response
-5. Executes the payment on the appropriate network
+5. Executes the payment on Base network
 6. Retries the request with payment proof
 7. Returns the successful response